 Once classification assignments have been made, payroll data is reported to the WCIRB based on these assignments.
-One of the primary components of the rate that an employer pays for their workers' compensation insurance policy is determined by the classification code(s) to which that payroll is assigned.
+One of the primary components of the rate that an employer pays for its workers' compensation insurance policy is determined by the classification code(s) to which that payroll is assigned.
 Also, the items that constitute payroll when determining the basis of workers' compensation insurance premium are quite specific.
-Detailed information about what constitutes payroll, often referred to as remuneration, can be found in the Publications and Filings section.
+Detailed information about what constitutes payroll, often referred to as remuneration, can be found in the Filings and Plans section.

 Payroll for workers' compensation insurance purposes is not necessarily the same as the Internal Revenue Service definition of payroll.